realityforge/zim/README.md

 # Zim

 Zim is a really simple tool used to perform mechanical transformation of multiple code bases.
+The workflow typically involves cloning or updating source code from git repositories, modification and committing of source code in the local repositories, verification of changes and finally pushing changes back to remote repositories.

 ## Configuration